Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Application of Observations

 \subsection{Priest {\it et al.} Dataset}

-The data values we have used for this example were extracted from Figure 9\emph{a} of \inlinecite{priest2000}.
+\inlinecite{priest2000} analyze Yokhoh Soft X-ray observations from October 3, 1992 of a large coronal loop visible on the North-East limb of the large scale corona.
+Temperatures were obtained by a standard filter ratio technique.
+An image of this loop can be seen in Figure 9\emph{a} of \inlinecite{priest2000}.

 In this analysis we assume that the error bars reflect high degree of confidence.
 There are a number of important aspects to be kept in mind.
 Firstly, the loop under investigation is very long ($\approx 700$ Mm) yet the hydrostatic code we employ here ignores gravity, which really should be included.
 Secondly, there are important problems with how the observational results themselves are obtained.
 The structure widens as one travels from base to apex; therefore one cannot be sure that you are ``sitting'' on the same loop structure as one travels along the \citeauthor{priest2000} chosen data points.
 Thirdly, other papers question how the background emission has been extracted from the images.
 Thus, it could be regarded that this dataset is not very good example for this analysis.
 However, much interest has been generated by this paper and Bayesian analysis methods have never before been applied to this dataset.